Cleaning products are not something you want to spend too much money on, no matter how much you value hygiene.

 - Repairing items instead of tossing them away is a priority.

 - They don’t use electricity, so there are no steam mops and vacuums to clean the floors.

 - They shop locally and support small businesses.

 You and your family may experience the simplicity of Amish living without making huge changes or commitments by pulling inspiration from some of the greatest Amish health, cleanliness, and living secrets.

 Applying some of these simple tips could make your life easier and more effective while also fostering greater thankfulness and happiness along the way.

 Amish All-Purpose Cleaner

-In 4 cups of hot water, combine four teaspoons of borax.
-Fill a spray bottle with the solution and use it to clean worktops, floors, and any other surface you see fit.
+The Amish all-purpose cleaner is a stain remover that works wonders.
+Simply combine four cups of hot water and four teaspoons of borax.
+Fill a spray bottle with the solution and use it to clean worktops, floors, furniture, and any other surface you see fit.
 It is both cheap and effective.

 Vinegar as a Disinfectant

-Our toilet seats are infested with far more germs than I can imagine!
+Ourtoilet seats are infested with far more germs than we can imagine!
 Allow me to unearth a one-of-a-kind and highly effective disinfectant buried among the items you have on hand.